milindrc/BackdropEasy/README.md

 # BackdropEasy
 A simple implementation of material design backdrop.

+`"A lot of flexibility not present, But quick to implement."`

 ![](backdrop.gif)

 Step 1.
 Add the JitPack repository to your build file